Make a batch of oven roasted chestnuts with a drizzle of sage browned butter this winter.

 Of course, I can’t help but think of the classic “The Christmas Song” by Nat King Cole when I think of chestnuts, and while yes they are quite wonderful roasted over an open fire if you’ve got one, they’re also just as easy to make in the oven.

-Roasting chestnuts is quite a bit simpler than you might think; the fiddly bit for the most part is that you’ll need to mark each chestnut with an X before they go into the oven.
-A sharp knife and a kitchen towel will help tremendously with that, however, and the rest of the work is left to the heat of the oven.
+- Roasting chestnuts is quite a bit simpler than you might think; the fiddly bit for the most part is that you’ll need to mark each chestnut with an X before they go into the oven.
+A quick soak in hot water, a sharp knife and kitchen towel will help tremendously with that, however, and the rest of the work is left to the heat of the oven.

 If you’ve never bought chestnuts before I suggest you keep an eye out for ones with smooth, shiny shells that feel heavy for their size.
 They should give just a little when you press on them but not feel hollow inside or else they will already be past their prime.